Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 - [ ] Contents for Desktops
 - [ ] Contents for other devices

+- [ ] replace copyright with social icons in footer

 ### Testing
 - [ ] Testing
+- [ ] Validator test screenshots for each page
+- [ ] Evidence of user stories being fulfilled

 ### Other
 - [ ] Acknowlegements